 1/3 of our inquiries from homeowners looking to build or replace a retaining wall ask us what are the main differences between a wood retaining wall vs. a concrete Allan Block retaining wall.
+We will be touching on this and how much a wood retaining wall and concrete retaining wall cost in this article.

 Ground rules - Wood vs. Concrete Allan Block comparison